 Tully 3-D Database: A collection of nearly 28 000 galaxies.
 The neat thing about this database is that it contains 3-dimensional positions of these galaxies.
-You can use Starry Night Pro 5.0's controls to view the 3-dimensional arrangement of these galaxies.Choose Favourites->Deep Space from the main menu to view some sample files that use this database to render some 3-dimensional extragalactic views of our universe.
+You can use Starry Night Pro Plus's controls to view the from the main menu to view some sample files that use this database to render some 3-dimensional extragalactic views of our universe.